I am a big user of new software and so I thought it would be nice to create a page to display the things I use.

 For editing markdown files I use iA Writer.
 It's a simple markdown editor but not really what I'm looking for.
 I have multiple JamStack projects and iA Writer indexes all the files in

 node_modules so it's rather slow.
 It is more focussed on writing when you use iCloud as your storage.
-I am looking for something else but not sure what.
-Sometimes I use Typora but it feels still a bit beta.

 - Alfred - I use this a lot with workflows like Spotify Mini Player, HTTP, Dash, Philips Hue Controller.

 I have been collecting books for a couple of years.
 I manage all my digital books with Calibre.
 I am, as they say a /r/DataHoarder.
 I love collecting data and files and things.
 I love collecting books even though I don't read all of them.
+You can look at books for some books I am reading or have read.

 For my PC at home (that I mostly use for gaming) these are the specs: